There is an epidemic of dog bites in the US

-- In order to maximize your settlement in a dog bite case it is essential that you retain, as soon as possible after an attack, an aggressive and experienced dog bite attorney who has the ability to:
+- In order to maximize your settlement in a dog bite case it is essential that you retain, as soon as possible after an attack, an aggressive and experienced Chicago dog bite lawyer who has the ability to:

 - Evaluate the credibility and get the testimony of the victim, dog owner, and witnesses in a form that can be used as evidence in a courtroom.